Haunani-Kay Trask

 Haunani-Kay Trask (October 3, 1949 – July 3, 2021) was a Native Hawaiian activist, educator, author, poet, and a leader of the Hawaiian sovereignty movement.
-She was professor emerita at the University of Hawaiʻi at Mānoa, where she founded and directed the Kamakakūokalani Center for Hawaiian Studies.
-A published author, Trask wrote scholarly books and articles, as well as poetry.
-She also produced documentaries and CDs.
-Trask received awards and recognition for her scholarship and activism, both during her life and posthumously.
+Trask was professor emerita at the University of Hawaiʻi at Mānoa, where she founded and directed the Kamakakūokalani Center for Hawaiian Studies.

 Early life and education

 Trask was born to Haunani and Bernard Trask.
-She was born in San Francisco, California and grew up on the Koʻolau side of the island of Oʻahu in Hawaiʻi.
+She was born in San Francisco, California and grew up on the Koʻolau side of the island of Oahu in Hawaii.
+Trask descended from the Kahakumakaliua line of Kauaʻi through her father, who was a lawyer, and the Piʻilani line of Maui through her mother, who was an elementary school teacher.

+Trask came from a politically active family.
+One of her two sisters, Mililani, is a Hawaiian language immersion teacher, attorney, and a fellow leader of the Hawaiian sovereignty movement.
+Trask's paternal grandfather, David Trask Sr., was chairman of the civil service commission and the police commission in 1922, served as the sheriff of Honolulu from 1923 to 1926, and was elected a territorial senator from Oʻahu in 1932.
+He was a key proponent of Hawaiʻi statehood.
+Trask's uncle, attorney Arthur K. Trask was a Democratic member of the Statehood Commission from 1944 to 1957.
+Another uncle, David Trask Jr., was the head of the Hawaiʻi Government Employees Association.

 Trask graduated from Kamehameha Schools in 1967.
 She attended the University of Chicago, but transferred to the University of Wisconsin–Madison to complete her bachelor's degree in 1972, master's degree in 1975, and Ph.D. in political science in 1981.
 Her dissertation was published into a book, Eros and Power: The Promise of Feminist Theory, by the University of Pennsylvania Press in 1986.